goloshubov/fconfig/README.md

 # fconfig
-fconfig is my ansible implementation of dotfiles type of scripts.
+fconfig is my ansible playbook for dotfiles and a bit more.
 It helps me avoiding configuration drifts on my fedora linux workstations.

 ## Features:
-- sync .dotfiles and configs
+- apply dotfiles and system configs:
-  - files and templates support, recursively (filetree)
+  - plain files and jinja templates are supported
-  - external dotfiles git repositories, public or private.
+  - store all config in (external) git repositories, public or private.
 An example is https://github.com/goloshubov/fconfig_files See files_repo's directory structure below.
 - install software:
   - rpm packages (dnf).
     - direct package urls